 The Trust's investment strategy is for the Manager to invest the Trust's capital in a portfolio of investments that provide Unitholders with exposure to real estate loans secured by first and second mortgages, predominantly located in Australia; from time to time the Trust may also invest in New Zealand.
 Amounts raised by the Trust are invested in the Qualitas Wholesale Real Estate Income Fund.
-As at 30 June 2020, the Qualitas Wholesale Real Estate Income Fund invests directly in unlisted wholesale funds, which currently comprise of Qualitas Senior Debt Fund, Qualitas Land Debt Fund and the Qualitas Mezzanine Debt Fund.
-It also has directly invested into loan assets and invests in the Arch Finance Warehouse Trust note program.
+As at 30 June 2021, the Qualitas Wholesale Real Estate Income Fund invests directly in unlisted wholesale funds, which currently comprise of Qualitas Senior Debt Fund, Qualitas Land Debt Fund and the Qualitas Mezzanine Debt Fund.

-The financial statements were authorised for issue by the Directors of the Responsible Entity on 31 August 2020.
+The financial statements were authorised for issue by the Directors of the Responsible Entity on 31 August 2021.
 The Directors of the Responsible Entity have the power to amend and reissue the financial statements.